Carole Landis: Film career

 She returned to Republic for one more film, the Judy Canova comedy Sis Hopkins (1941).
 She then landed a contract with Twentieth Century-Fox and began a sexual relationship with studio chief Darryl F. Zanuck.
 She had roles playing opposite fellow pin-up girl Betty Grable in the musical Moon Over Miami and the crime drama I Wake Up Screaming, both in 1941.
 When Landis ended her relationship with Zanuck, he stopped furthering her career.
 She remained under contract but was now assigned to lesser pictures, and Fox loaned her out to other studios three times.
 Her final two films, Noose and Brass Monkey, were both made in Great Britain.

+On March 20, 1943, the Fashion Academy had named Landis the best-dressed woman for 1943 in its screen classification category.
+The Fashion Academy honor was based on an annual poll of leading designers to select the twelve best dressed women of the nation for twelve different classification categories.

 USO tours

+Carole Landis performing in a USO show at the U.S. Naval Hospital in Aiela Heights, Oahu on June 20, 1945.

 Carole Landis became a popular pin-up with servicemen during World War II.
 In 1942, she traveled with comedian Martha Raye, dancer Mitzi Mayfair, and actress Kay Francis, serving for the USO in England and North Africa.
 Two years later, she entertained soldiers in the South Pacific alongside Jack Benny.
 During the war, Landis traveled over 100,000 miles and was the actress who spent the most time engaged in this activity.
 During her travels, she became seriously ill due to amoebic dysentery and malaria.